 Pharmacy Technology II

 This course is designed to introduce students to the TOP 200 drugs.
 Skills gained in PHA 160 will be integrated into this course.
 Students will use pharmacy software to process real prescriptions in the pharmacy lab.
 Computerized insurance billing and report generation will be explored.
 Students will be introduced to hospital and nursing home application software.
+Registration is limited to students enrolled in the Pharmacy Technician program.
+Permission required.

 Pharmacy Records Management